MrStarbird/LotW-Randomizer/ReadMe.txt

 -Consolidated Enemy Stat randomization into one option -Removed (for now) damage randomization for Enemy Stats -Pochi can no longer get the Crown or Dragonslayer if Equipment is randomized.
+-Rom file names now have the seed and flags automatically added to the end of the file name given.

 4/27/2017 - version 0.7